 The IBC commercial building stair code is the mostly widely used stair code.
 The commercial code applies to all stairways except those designated under the Industrial or Residential building occupancy classifications.
 This means it applies to any general use commercial building:

 Like the OSHA standards, IBC sets standards for all the design and safety features of stairways, landings, and railings.
+Section 1011, Stairways, addresses the code requirements for all stairways and section 1027 addresses the exterior stairs code.
 Below is an outline of the different criteria for each stairway feature.
 Below the outlines, we provide a summary table of all the different dimensional requirements for each stair feature and building occupancy type.

 ✔ Minimum guardrail height of 42"